-The 'headquartered" commitment in 8b is already in current ICANN Bylaws, at Article XVIII Section 1:
+The 'headquartered' commitment in 8b is already in current ICANN Bylaws, at Article XVIII Section 1:

+b.
 "OFFICES.
-The principal office for the transaction of the business of ICANN shall be in the County of Los Angeles, State of California, United States of America.
+The principal office for the transaction of the business of ICANN shall be in the County of Los Angeles, State of California, United

+Comment [4]: It will be important to confine the IRP rules that are "fundamental" to the overall framework of the process, so that the IRP specific procedural rules can evolve without having to amend the bylaws.

+Formatted: Font: Bold, Italic

+States of America.
 ICANN may also have an additional office or offices within or outside the United States of America as it may from time to time establish."
 While the Board could propose a change to this Bylaws provision, the Community Mechanism as Sole Member could block the proposed change with a 75% voting threshold.
 In its 3-May-2015 draft, the CCWG-Accountability asked commenters whether Bylaws Article XVIII Section 1 should keep its current status as a regular Bylaw, or be designated as a "Fundamental Bylaw".
-In the latter case, any Bylaws change would require approval by 75% vote of the Community Mechanism as Sole Member.

-Three considerations suggest that CCWG not propose Article XVIII be designated as a Fundamental Bylaw:

-First, public comment on the first draft was evenly split on the question of whether to designate Article XVIII a Fundamental Bylaw.
-Supporting this designation were several commenters from the Commercial Stakeholders Group of GNSO.
+In the latter case, any Bylaws.
+Others suggested that such Bylaw provisions should not be defined change would require approval by 75% vote of the Community Mechanism as fundamentalSole Member.
+The CCWG-Accountability believes that such provisions in the Bylaws do not require Fundamental status at this stage.
+There is no current intention to move ICANN's HQ, and matters of jurisdiction will be considered in the CCWG-Accountability's Work Stream 2 efforts.
+We further note that the availability of a new community power to block changes to Standard Bylaws increases the barrier to any change to the location of ICANN's headquarters.
+Three considerations suggest that CCWG not propose Article XVIII be designated as a Fundamental Bylaw: First, public comment on the first draft was evenly split on the question of whether to designate Article XVIII a Fundamental Bylaw.
 Governments were among those expressing strong opposition.
 Second, the Community Mechanism as Sole Member must approve with 2/3 vote any change to ICANN's Articles of Incorporation, which now state that ICANN is a California Nonprofit Public Benefit Corporation.